rust-lang/infra-team/service-catalog/ubuntu-pro/README.md

 - It provides LTS security maintenance for up to 10 years.
 For example, Ubuntu 18.04 LTS is supported by Ubuntu Pro until 2028.

+Security updates are applied by the periodic `unattended-upgrades`.

 You can learn more in the [Ubuntu Pro documentation].

 ## Donation